sparshpnd23/DevOps2/README.md

    **TASK 3 : Deployment**
    In this task, the file type is checked by checking the extension.
-Like if the pages are build in html, then the code would detect and launch an httpd server to deploy the pages.
-If the pages are build in php, then a php supporting container would be deployed.
+Like if the pages are build in html, the extension of the file would be .html, then the code would detect and launch an httpd server to deploy the pages.
+If the pages are build in php, the extension of the file would be .php, then a php supporting container would be deployed.
    I have checked just 2 types - html & php but you can add more depending upon your requirements.
    The suitable container will auto launch and the code will be auto deployed.